Lovers Speak: Reception

 Rashod D. Ollison of the Chicago Tribune referred to the album as "deeper [and] more spiritual … spiced with quirky romantic tales" that "[recall] classic Armatrading but with more simplicity and clearer messages".

 David Thomas of The Daily Telegraph called Lovers Speak: "a classic break-up album, written very directly, emotionally and sensually" and described it as "poignant, gorgeous, melodic".

 Dave Simpson of The Guardian referred to the song "In These Times" as "harrowing and moving".

-"In These Times" appeared on the compilation album Songs for Tibet: The Art of Peace which was released in 2008 by The Art Of Peace Foundation.
+"In These Times" appeared on the compilation album Songs for Tibet: The Art of Peace, which was released in 2008 by The Art of Peace Foundation.

 Tour

-As was her habit, Armatrading embarked on a tour to promote the album after its release.
+Armatrading embarked on a tour to promote the album after its release.
 It was this tour that gave rise to her second live album, Live: All the Way from America, when a concert from the tour was recorded in Saratoga, California in June 2003.

 The band for the tour featured Armatrading on vocals and all guitars, Gary Foote on reeds, woodwinds and percussion; and Spencer Cozens on keyboards.